-The St Marys Ringette Association Bunny program is the first step in a player's ringette career with an emphasis on developing skating ability, introducing ringette skills and having fun.
-The Program provides an opportunity for players to meet new friends while gaining a firsthand experience in the game of ringette.
+The St Marys Ringette Association UFUN1 and UFUN2 Program, previously called the Bunny program, is the first step in a player's ringette career with an emphasis on developing skating ability, introducing ringette skills and having fun.
+The Program provides an opportunity for players to meet new friends while gaining experience in the game of ringette.

-Although we accept children who are 3 at the start of the season, they MUST:
+Although we will accept children who are as young as 3 years of age at the start of the season, all children MUST:

 - be toilet trained; and

 - be capable of, or able to work towards, participating for the entire 50 minute session.